 - If both hashes match, he has verified Gloria’s digital signature.
 Hooray!

-Secure your bitcoin with multiple keys
+Secure your assets with multiple keys

 Casa makes it easy to protect your crypto from hackers, accidents, and device failure with the most peace of mind.
 Book a call to learn more.